-Ask most runners who are training for their first marathon or have run one or more 26.2 milers, they will readily tell you about how Pheidippides ran from Marathon to Athens, a distance of about 21 miles, announced the Greek victory and promptly fell dead, apparently from exhaustion.
+Ask most runners who are training for their first marathon or have run one or more 26.2 milers, they will readily tell you about how Pheidippides ran from Marathon to Athens, a distance of about 21 or 25 miles (depending on whether one takes a northern or southern route back to Athens), announced the Greek victory and promptly fell dead, apparently from exhaustion.

 How many of you know that this is a myth that has become legend now?

 Pheidippides first came to the attention of the rest of the world in Herodotus's "The Histories".
 Herodotus, known as the "Father of History", wrote his seminal work (around 440 BC) as a means to record the Greco-Persian wars.

 What brought about Darius's attempted conquest of Greece in 490 BC is the subject of a later blog.
 Suffice to say that his Persian army, under the command of Datis and Artaphernes, landed on the plains of Marathon.